|Saturday, April 29, 2017 - 9:00am||

 |Tuesday, August 8, 2017 - 6:00pm||

 We are pleased to be partner with the Petoskey District Library in welcoming Karen Dionne, author of The Marsh King’s Daughter.
 Karen’s event will take place in the Carnegie Building, adjoining the Crooked Tree Arts Center (the old library) on Tuesday, August 8th at 6 p.m.
-This event is hosted by the Petoskey District Library and reservations are requested.
-For more information, please contact the library at 231.758.3100 or visit their website by clicking here.
-Reservations can be made via their online calendar.
+This event is hosted with the Petoskey District Library and reservations are requested.
+Visit www.mcleanandeakin.com or call 231.347.1180 to reserve a space.

 When the notorious child abductor, “The Marsh King,” escapes from a maximum security prison in Michigan’s remote Upper Peninsula wilderness, Helena Pelletier is sure she can use the hunting and tracking skills she learned as a child to find him.
 After all, no one is The Marsh King’s equal when it comes to navigating the marshland—except Helena herself, his daughter.